What is Cholesterol

 Ultimately, lifestyle changes after being diagnosed with high cholesterol should be the first change you make.
 Ask your doctor for advice on alternative ways to lower your cholesterol, or consult with a dietician.

-But once diagnosed with high cholesterol, don’t just ignore it, as it will not right itself and will need constant monitoring, whatever treatment programme you and your doctor decide to follow.
+Once diagnosed with high cholesterol, don’t just ignore it, as it will not right itself and will need constant monitoring, whatever treatment program you decide to follow.